Milwaukee, Wisconsin has a lot to offer regarding unique and quirky things to do.

 The guide will walk you through each room sharing the history and fun facts in each room.

-You’ll also learn about the great lengths that 10 women in the community went through to save the historic building from being torn down and turned into a parking lot.
+You’ll also learn about 10 women in the community who went to great lengths to save the historic building from being torn down and turned into a parking lot.

 View Present and Past Sculpture Entries for Sculpture Milwaukee